whats-this/owo.sh/README.md

 Now when you press your selected shortcut, the screenshot uploader will be launched, without having to type anything in the shell.

-# Contribute

-1. Fork repo.
-2. Edit code.
-3. Make a PR.
-4. Submit said PR.
+### Contributing

+Pull requests are accepted.
+Make sure you add test suites for new features and make sure the code passes the spec (so the build doesn't break).
+Tests are automatically run when commits are made in a pull request.

-# License
+### License

-A copy of the MIT license can be found in `LICENSE.md`.
+The contents of this repository are licensed under the MIT license.
+A copy of the MIT license can be found in [LICENSE.md](LICENSE.md).